SeanMcCrary/EfficientEstimationDSGE/README.md

 ## 🔍 Contact

+This is a work in progress.
+Code will be updated periodically.
-For questions, suggestions, or collaborations, feel free to open an [issue](https://github.com/SeanMcCrary/EfficientEstimationDSGE/issues) or reach out via GitHub.
+For questions, suggestions, or concerns, feel free to reach out:
+**mccrary.65 `at` osu.edu**

 ---